oalders/no-hugging-no-learning/slides.md

 ### Did I learn?

-Since we use `Postgres` at `$work`, I didn't have to learn a whole lot to make the switch.
+* Since we use `Postgres` at `$work`, I didn't have to learn a whole lot to make the switch.
+* The database does a litle bit more than the bare minimum -- I'm not taking advantage of all that Postgres has to offer
+  * No `jsonb` columns just yet

 ---